Darren-project/obsidian-kv/README.md

 1. Open Obsidian.
 2. Go to `Settings > Third-party plugin`.
 3. Make sure `Safe mode` is off.
-4. Click `Browse` and search for "Obsidian KV".
+4. Click `Browse` and search for "KV Store".
 5. Click `Install`.
 6. Once installed, toggle the switch to enable the plugin.